 Riddle me this: Why do people buy quarter-inch drill bits?

-While there are a million possible answers to this question, Leo McGinneva offers an interesting explanation: "They don’t want quarter-inch bits.
+There are a million possible answers to this question, but Leo McGinneva offers an interesting explanation: "They don’t want quarter-inch bits.
 They want quarter-inch holes."

 This notion suggests that as consumers, we aren't after all the bells and whistles as much as the solutions they provide.
-In other words, we don't want to know what brands are selling, we want to hear, read, and watch stories of people who have the same challenges we do.
+In other words, we don't want to know what brands are selling -- we want to hear, read, and watch stories of people who have the same challenges we do.

-Not only has this mentality lead to the demise of traditional marketing efforts, but it's also set the stage for more human interactions between brands and consumers.
+Not only has this mentality led to the demise of many traditional marketing practices, but it has also set the stage for more human interactions between brands and consumers.
 Why do these interactions work so well?
 Because they don't feel like marketing.